CATARACT BLINDNESS: A PUBLIC HEALTH CRISIS

 Place your mouse or finger (if you are using a mobile device) anywhere on the image above.
 This is how the world looks, to a person with cataracts.

-Many of us would not initially recognize cataracts as a major health issue, but for those living in developing countries this is not the case.
-At 51%, untreated cataracts are the leading cause of blindness in many poorer areas of the world.
+Many of us would not initially recognize cataract as a major health issue, but for those living in developing countries this is not the case.

-The sad story is that those who are blind because of untreated cataracts cannot work.
+The sad story is that those who are blind because of untreated cataract cannot work.
 This situation leads to financial hardship, the onset of additional health problems and a reduced quality of life.
 It can even lead to premature death.
-With 17 million people blind and 83 million visually impaired because of untreated cataracts this is not a minor health issue, it is a public health crisis.

 SHORTAGE OF OPHTHALMOLOGISTS